Frequently Asked Questions:

 How do I send sample material to the lab?

 Box, bucket or bag.
 We accept sample material through the USPS, FedEx and other shipping providers.
 Be sure each sample has visible sample number and orientation (either marked or notched, if necessary) on the sample itself or sample bag/wrapping.
 Small Samples can be sent in vials or jars.
 Please be sure to include a copy of our order form with your order either with sample materials themselves or email to firstname.lastname@example.org.

 How much is shipping?

 We are dedicated to using USPS Flat Rate Priority with return shipping.
 Listed below are the USPS Priority shipping sizes and rates.
-Most orders will fit into the small or medium sized box.
+Orders of 20+ samples typically require a large box to accommodate the slides boxes as well as excess material.
 Please include this cost to your project estimate and/or purchase order.

 - Padded Envelope (12.5″ x 9.5″) $9

 - Small Box (15″ x 9.5″ x 1.5″) $9

 - Medium Box (8.5″ x 5.5″ x 1.75″) $16

 - Large Box (12″ x 12″ x 6″) $22

 No, but a small fee for cutting is applied to bulk hand samples requiring it.
 Please identify area to be cut and sampled.